 The Northman (2022)

-“The Northman” is an action movie, adventure movie and historian directed by Robert Eggers of 2022.
+“The Northman” is an action, historical and adventure movie directed by Robert Eggers of 2022.
 The film is set in 10th century Iceland and follows the story of a young Viking, played by Alexander Skarsgård, who seeks revenge for the death of his father.

 The cast of the film also includes Anya Taylor-Joy, Nicole Kidman, Willem Dafoe, Ethan Hawke and Björk.
 The film score was composed by Mark Korven.